My Plotlands Home

 My dad told me many stories from around those times.
 Once an air balloon drifted across the garden with a rope dangling.
 My mischievous dad, tied it around a tree and a man in the basket waved his fist and shouted at him in French until my dad untied the rope and the balloon drifted away.

 When he was about 14 in 1922, he and his best friend Jimmy Richards from Sunnymead, Richards’ Farm, went to Langdon Hills to watch the Hill Climb motor races.
-They climbed up a lamppost to get a better view and a photo was taken of them that appeared in the Standard.
+They climbed up a lamppost to get a better view and a photo was taken of them that appeared in a local paper.
 I would really love to see that photo but haven’t yet been able to trace it.

 My dad, George married my mother Jessica in 1930, the daughter of close neighbours in Alexandra Road , Jessica and Henry Devine.
 The name of their bungalow was Pendennis.
 The newlyweds went to live at the Burton’s family home in Leytonstone/Stratford, but spent the weekends in Laindon.